woocommerce/woocommerce/docs/extension-development/check-if-woo-is-active.md

 }
 ```

-You can also initialize your code on the `woocommerce_init` hook.
-We know this only runs when WooCommerce is active and initialized.
-This fires around the same time as the core `init` action, but is triggered _after_ WooCommerce initialization finishes. **Note**: you can also utilize the `before_woocommerce_init` hook, which is fired on the core `init` hook, just _before_ WooCommerce is initialized.
+**Note**: At this stage, WordPress has not yet initialized the current user data.

+Another method is to execute your code on the `woocommerce_init` action.
+This is executed right _after_ WooCommerce is active and initialized.

 ```php
 add_action( 'woocommerce_init', 'prefix_woocommerce_init' );